sandstreamdev/std/date/dayRange.md

 # dayRange

-Returns a local day range at a particular Date
+Returns a local day range at a particular Date.

 ## Type signature